PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

 Enter Arguments: myteststack
 ```

-6. To **REMOVE** an AWS EC2 instance from a server stack this is the command
+6. To **REMOVE** an AWS EC2 instance from a server stack this is the command.
+After command returns follow step 3 above to monitor status of server stack.
 ```shell
   prompt> python3 peachydb_modify_server_stack.py
   1 - Stack Add Instance - add an EC2 instance to a server Stack